Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

 She is the very last of the legendary liners of the early 20th century and the final holder of the Blue Riband Speed Record.
 Her premature retirement marked the end of an age.
 With Trans-Atlantic passenger service taking to the skies, the "Big U", became a relic of obsolesce.

 Alongside the RMS Queen Mary, she faced an uncertain future.
-But unlike her British counterpart which was converted into a hotel immediately after retirement, the "Big U" has yet to regain, immortality, fame or notoriety.
-Instead, she's teetered on the brink of destruction over and over again in the last fifty years.
+But unlike her British counterpart which was converted into a hotel immediately after retirement, the "Big U" has yet to regain immortality, fame or notoriety.
+Instead, she's teetered on the brink of destruction over and over again in the fifty years since retirement.
 Sitting forgotten at a Philadelphia pier, the "Big U" has been bought and sold half a dozen times.
 With plans to return her to active service or a floating attraction collapsing time and time again, the risk of loosing the historic liner to the scrap yard grows with each passing year.
 The older she gets, the harder she is to maintain.

 But the ship has a team of dedicated individuals fighting for her very existence.
 The SS United States Conservancy has been fighting the uphill battle to preserve the ship for future generations.
 As a fan of the Big U, I have personally donated to their cause, multiple times.
 It is my hope that the ship will be saved and preserved, a tribute to a bygone era.